kwaldenphd/python-intro/README.md

 Q5: Write a program that asks the user to enter two words, and then prints the words concatenated together.
 Include your program as part of the answer to this question.

-Q6: Write a new program called <code>addition.py</code> that prompts the user to enter two numbers, converts the input values to integers, adds them, and reports the result.
+Q6: Write a program that prompts the user to enter two numbers, converts the input values to integers, adds them, and reports the result.
 Answer to this question includes program + comments that document process and explain your code.

 Q7:  Write a program that asks the user to think of a month and then enter the number of days in that month.
 Your program should then compute the number of minutes in the month, and report the result.
 Answer to this question includes program + comments that document process and explain your code.

 Q8: Write a program that prompts the user to enter a temperature in Fahrenheit, and reports the equivalent temperature in Celsius.
 Answer to this question includes program + comments that document process and explain your code.

-Q9: Write a program called `change.py` that asks the user to input the amount of change your program is to make, and then compute the number of quarters, dimes, nickels, and pennies that produces the correct change with the fewest coins possible.
+Q9: Write a program that asks the user to input the amount of change your program is to make, and then compute the number of quarters, dimes, nickels, and pennies that produces the correct change with the fewest coins possible.
 Answer to this question includes program + comments that document process and explain your code.